 Zack Shipman, senior consultant at ClickCease says, “We’ve seen a growth in customer signups of 300% in two years.
 This shows both an increase in awareness and also of the volume of traffic that is out there… We’ve also found that customers that signup tend to stay signed up for an extended period.
 In fact, many of our customers come to us and tell us they’re shocked about the amount of fraudulent traffic out there.”

 What does the future hold?

-Even as the coronavirus pandemic is happening, click farm activity has been continuing.
+Even during the coronavirus pandemic, click farm activity has been continuing.
 James mentioned that most click farms in Vietnam and Taiwan have had to follow lockdown laws, with services focusing on bot traffic.

 At ClickCease, during March and April 2020, we have noticed that a lot of fraudulent traffic is routing through proxy servers in Europe which suggests lots of VPNs and bot traffic.
 Although there has been a slight decrease in fraudulent traffic overall during this time, we are still seeing plenty of fake clicks on paid ads.